 - There are currently no toll roads in North Dakota.

-- You do not need any moving permits, but check on local parking restrictions before moving to North Dakota.
+- You do not need any moving permits but check on local parking restrictions before moving to North Dakota.

 - Summers tend to be very hot, so if you have to move during the summer, try to avoid heavy lifting in the heat of the day.
 Also, make sure to wear sunscreen and drink plenty of water.

 Change your address online.
 To make your move from California to North Dakota easier, consider changing your address online.
-It is easy to do, inexpensive, and will ensure that your mail arrives to your new home with you.
+It is easy to do, inexpensive, and will ensure that your mail arrives at your new home with you.

 Cost of Living

 North Dakota has been known for its low cost of living compared to other states, approximately 20.5 percent lower than the US average.
 This is mainly due to the state’s large agricultural base, which results in lower food prices.

 In addition, the population density is relatively low, which results in housing prices that aren’t as steep as in other states.
 The average household income is just under $40,000, and with an average commute time of only 15 minutes, gas prices do not play as significant a role as they do in a state such as California, where commute times are decidedly longer.

 Home prices in North Dakota have appreciated 5.3% lower than the national level from last year.
 Looking back three years at the median price in September 2019 compared to September 2022, prices have increased 22.4% in North Dakota VS 35.8% nationwide.

 As of September 2022, the median price for a home in the state was $281,550, which is up 7.1% above last year’s median price.
 Comparing prices over the last three years, we can see they have decreased -4.9% from the peak of $296,125 in Jun-2022.